 The whole process is a fun occupation for me.
 I like keeping the records and paying my share of the taxes, and I have a shopping budget when I need supplies or that table display item.
 My favorite part of card designing is buying paper and display items and this shopping can be enjoyed with the profit made and still be a bit ahead.
 It's free shopping!

-There is other advantages.
-My customers are interested and enjoy my items, a plus in any undertaking.
-Through this small business I have improved online skills and have found new outlets for writing and expressing myself.
+There is other advantages of selling.
+Customers are interested and enjoy my items, a plus in any undertaking.
+Through any small business improve online skills and enjoy new outlets for writing and expressing myself.
 Beyond making cards embarrass a small world of business and profit for your own needs.

 These tips can be used for any hobby in the household.
 Do you have a woodworker in the family?
 Have them read this before big purchases are made for selling their creations.